 For comparison purposes, it is the convention to assign "half-time, half-life" values to aircraft, which represent the value of an aircraft that is halfway between the expensive major maintenance events.
 The adjustments are based on industry average costs, and normally would include an adjustment for the time remaining to a "C" check, time remaining to a "D" check, time remaining to landing gear overhaul, time remaining to APU overhaul, time since heavy shop visit on the engines and for the life remaining on engine life limited parts.
-In this case, all of the aircraft are too new to have reached half-time and a modest adjustment was estimated for each aircraft.
+We have provided a maintenance adjusted value that accounts for maintenance time consumed and depreciation of the asset.